DysfunctionalROMs/device_motorola_falcon/README.md

-CyanogenMod Lollipop 5.0 for Moto G (“Falcon”)
+Universal device configuration for the Moto G (falcon)
 ===============================

+Copyright 2014 - The CyanogenMod Project